timnoorlander/meet-outdoors-frontend/README.md

 - Finish visual part of create activity form
 - Create basic tests
 - Enable "Trusted domains" in HERE once I have a domain
+- Create singleton for HERE initialization in useGeoCoder

+# Bugs

+- Autocomplete throws errors in console